Welcome to CSODS

 We rounded off 2015 with comedy back at the Little Theatre again in October with The Birds, The Bees and Therapy, a hilarious comedy by Jack Williams.
 We were thrilled to be joined by the writer who loved it!
 Click here for details and the review!

-We do hope you'll be able to come along and enjoy one or more of our future productions.
+We do hope you can come along to one or more of these productions.

 |Tweets by @csods|